Send the link below via email or IMCopy

 Asset-based Community Development: What is it?

-Key Assets addressed in SLA
+Key Assets addressed in ABCD

 •Physical Capital: Basic infrastructure, such as roads, transport, and energy